Liberty Seated Dimes

 F-103

-Choice $3500 New September 14!
-Rare Mint State Example, Psrtially Mirrored Fields, Rusted Motifs, Rotated Reverse, New Orleans Collection.
+Choice $3200 Rare Mint State Example, Psrtially Mirrored Fields, Rusted Motifs, Rotated Reverse, New Orleans Collection.
+Consignor Pricing Reduction.
 GFRC is thrilled to be offering a Mint State 1849-O F-103 example at the elusive Mint State grade level.
 This specimen arrives courtesy of the New Orleans Collection and features partially mirrored fields on both sides.
 Under a bright light, the mirrored fields and accompanying reflectance are quite pleasing.
 Given the high grade, this piece offers die variety collectors with a unique opportunity to study die conditions including extensive rust pitting throughout the center motif along with die polish line on the lower right reverse.
 The die spurs on RI in AMERICA are bold and pronounced.
 Enhanced gold and lavender toning is noted on the lower reverse and into the center.
 The reverse is rotated 20+ degrees counter clockwise consistent with the Liberty Seated Dime web-book listing.
 This offering is a once in a decade opportunity for those who are passionate about their Seated dime die varieties.
 Housed in PCGS Gen 4.4 (2005-2011) holder.

 Seated 10C 1851O 1851-O